A Smart TV with the latest bells and whistles can be an exciting feature in your home.

 However, Samsung and LG have a few models with a built-in camera.

-LG used to have the LA9600 and LA8600 but have recently discontinued them.
+LG used to have the LA9600 and LA8600 but has recently discontinued them.
 However, you can still find them on a few secondhand sites.

 Samsung’s F7500 and F8000 Smart TV models are also floating around the market.